MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-use-portal.md

 ms.lastreviewed: 01/25/2019

 ---
-# Use the Azure Stack portal
+# Using the Azure Stack portal

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can use the Azure Stack portal to subscribe to public offers, and use the services that these offers provide.
+Use the Azure Stack portal to subscribe to public offers and use the services that these offers provide.
 If you've used the global Azure portal, you're already familiar with how the site works.

 ## Access the portal

-Your Azure Stack operator (either a service provider or an administrator in your organization), will let you know the correct URL to access the portal.
+Your Azure Stack operator (either a service provider or an admin in your organization), will let you know the correct URL to access the portal.

 - For an integrated system, the URL varies based on your operator's region and external domain name, and will be in the format https://portal.&lt;*region*&gt;.&lt;*FQDN*&gt;.
-- If you're using the Azure Stack Development Kit, the portal address is https://portal.local.azurestack.external.
+- If you're using the Azure Stack Development Kit (ASDK), the portal address is https://portal.local.azurestack.external.
 - The default time zone for all Azure Stack deployments is set to Coordinated Universal Time (UTC).
-You can select a time zone when installing Azure Stack, however it automatically reverts to UTC as the default during installation.
+You can select a time zone when installing Azure Stack but it automatically reverts to UTC as the default during installation.

 ## Customize the dashboard